MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_organizer** - Helps us understand if meetings are able to be edited and created by the organizer correctly.

-- **is_recurring** - Helps us understand if there is an issue that specifically impacts recurring meetings.
+- **is_recurring** - Helps us understand if there's an issue that specifically impacts recurring meetings.

 - **is_response_requested** - True by default.
 Used to check if user is requesting responses from attendees and determine usage of response options for events.